NBalciunas/Skeleton104/README.md

 ## Notes

 This project is preety much just a better version of my previous project [Dachshund104](https://github.com/TheMobas0/Dachshund104).
-I didn't want to build my previous one because the PCB was 4 layers it used Teensy++ 2.0 which is now discontinued making it very expensive.
+I didn't want to build my previous one because the PCB was 4 layers and it used Teensy++ 2.0 which is now discontinued making it very expensive.
 This one is diffrent because it has 2 layers instead of 4 and uses Raspberry Pi Pico instead of Teensy++ 2.0 making it a bit cheaper.
 Also the LED lightning is now better because of the wounder of NeoPixel LEDs.

 ## Credits